gwilliamsmith/Kaleidoscope/README.md

 ## Contributing

 If you want to contribute, feel free to fork and make your own changes, and I'll review them myself.
 I'd be happy to have help or hear any constructive advice anyone has to offer.
-Make sure to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting a pull request, but do keep in mind that those are guidelines, not hard-and-fast rules.
-I can (and will) accept anything I feel is really good , even if it hasn't followed the proper guidelines.
+Make sure to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting a pull request, but do keep in mind that those are guidelines, not hard and fast rules.
+I can (and will) accept anything I feel is really good, even if it hasn't followed the proper guidelines.

 The issue tracker is [here](https://github.com/gwilliamsmith/GraphVisualizer/issues).
 If you run into a problem with Kaleidoscope and want it fixed, or want a good place to start, that's the place to look.
 Try not to open any duplicates issues, please.